hipe/tmx/kiss-rdb-doc/864-the-toml-adaptation-for-entities.md

 above we introduced our "collection edit theory" of "CUD" and then introduced our "file edit theory": that the main _idiom_ we will employ when working with files is seeing them as _streams_ of _lines_.
-(be advised this will get more nuanced at #wish [#867.J] multiline strings.)
+(be advised this will get more nuanced at #wish [#867.J] multi-line strings.)

 here we synthesize those lexicons towards this document's objective: our algorithms for the CUD of entities in files.

-algorithms are formed at the intersection of competing forces: the usual software design cost-dimensions like memory usage, execution speed, and code-value (code-value, in turn, being stuff like cost of maintenance from things like readability, DRY ("don't repeat yourself")).
+the tradecraft of software algorithms certainly falls under the rubric of engineering's familiar game mechanic of trade offs: algorithms are formed at the intersection of competing forces like memory usage, execution speed, and code-value (code-value, in turn, being stuff like cost of maintenance from things like readability, DRY ("don't repeat yourself")).